^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Sexual sadism consists in the deliberate infliction of physical or mental suffering (humiliation, fear) on one's sexual partner to stimulate sexual pleasure and orgasm.
+Sexual sadism consists of intentionally inflicting physical or mental suffering (humiliation, fear) on one's sexual partner in order to stimulate sexual pleasure and orgasm.

-Usually, such a person has persistent, constant fantasies, in which sexual pleasure develops when suffering is inflicted on his partner who agrees to it or not.
-Small manifestations of sadism are common sexual practices; pathology is determined by the degree of expression.
-Sexual sadism is not rape, but a complex of sexual and violent acts on the victim.
-Sexual sadism is diagnosed in less than 10% of abusers.
+Typically, such a person has persistent, constant fantasies in which sexual pleasure develops from causing suffering to their partner, whether they agree to it or not.
+Minor manifestations of sadism are a common sexual practice; pathology is determined by the degree of expression.
+Sexual sadism is not rape, but a complex of sexual and violent actions against the victim.
+Sexual sadism is diagnosed in less than 10% of rapists.

-Usually sadistic sexual behavior is observed between adults by mutual consent.
-As in the case of masochism, sadism is usually limited to certain frames and does not cause harm.
-In some people, this behavior reaches a level of serious consequences.
-When sadistic behavior with partners who disagree on this, sexual sadism is a criminal act and can continue until the sadist is arrested.
-Sexual sadism is especially dangerous when combined with an antisocial personality disorder.
+Typically, sadistic sexual behavior occurs between consenting adults.
+As with masochism, sadism is usually limited and does not cause harm.
+In some people, this behavior reaches the level of severe consequences.
+When sadistic behavior occurs with non-consensual partners, sexual sadism is a criminal act and may continue until the sadist is arrested.
+Sexual sadism is especially dangerous when combined with antisocial personality disorder.